TrustPoint-Project/trustpoint/docs/source/usage_guide.rst

 --------------------
 - **Domains in Trustpoint**: A domain in Trustpoint represents a logical grouping of devices, applications, or services that require certificate management.
 Each domain can have its own policies, configurations, and Issuing CA.
 - **Separate Issuing CAs per Domain**: Trustpoint allows each domain to be associated with a distinct Issuing CA. This configuration ensures that certificate issuance is tailored to the specific needs of each domain, providing greater control and flexibility.
+- **Granular Protocol Selection**: In order to reduce the possible attack surface according to the principle of least privilege, Trustpoint supports selecting which protocols and operations are allowed on a per-domain basis.
+For instance, the CMP protocol may be enabled to request application certificates via the Trustpoint client.

 Use Cases for Domain and Issuing CA Segregation
 -----------------------------------------------